 A Guide To The World's Best Fine Dining Restaurants

 Why spend $350 to $1000 per person for a meal at the very best restaurants?
 Will it change your life?
 How can it enrich your life?
 Will you discern and enjoy the differences to lesser restaurants to justify the high expense?
 It enriches life with an unforgettable experience for most.
 It could be a bucket list item for some or self-actualizing for professionals, fine dining connoisseurs, and others who are truly passionate about this.
 Everyone should go to the fascinating world of top fine dining restaurants at least once.
 One can find out what it is like and perhaps find an experience they might want to repeat.
 At a minimum, they have a story to tell for life and can relate with others if fine dining comes up in a conversation.
 Fine dining is about the very small details, scores of them.
 Many of these details will go unnoticed, like the intellectual argument the food is making (see Food- Understanding and Defining Quality Levels) .
 For novices, this website should raise your comfort level and knowledge when dining at one of these magical restaurants.
 For the professionals, it should offer insight into less familiar areas, including the rating guide reviews.
-This website and my book 'A Guide to the World's Top Fine Dining Restaurants' includes the areas below.
-The book goes into more detail in every chapter including an additional chapter with overviews of a top dozen restaurants in France and the United States that including prix fixe menu descriptions, where chefs apprenticed and a closer look at the interior design.

 To buy a copy in ebook, paperback or hardcover format on Amazon, click here: